IMSterling/adversarial/README.md

 # Summer Research Adversarial Attacks
 ## Swarthmore College

 Welcome to Ian McDiarmid-Sterling's adversarial attack generation package.
+This code generates an adversarial attack for the Yolov3 object detector, a copy of which is included in this repository.
+Some of the code in this repository has been pulled directly from other repositories, as cited in my paper

+This is the code associated with my report generated with funding from Swarthmore College's SOAR-NSE undergraduate research program.

 The requirements.txt file contains all the modules that are needed for the scripts